-Have you have obtained a County Court Judgment (CCJ) that exceeds £600 (including court costs)?
+Have you obtained a County Court Judgment (CCJ) that exceeds £600 (including court costs)?
 If so, this is eligible to be transferred to a High Court Writ on your behalf by using our team of High Court Enforcement experts.

 We can transfer-up your County Court Judgment (CCJ) and issue a High Court Writ if:

 - You have not received the payments as required by the Court on the CCJ